An Anatomy of Neutrino Oscillations: Basic Analysis of Neutrino Oscillations

 What are neutrinos?
+Owing to the fact that they have masses, neutrinos may be just another point-like Dirac particles (like the electron), to be regarded as the typical species as one kind of the building blocks of the Standard Model \cite{Books}.
+In the mathematical sense, we introduce the group(s) and the various elements - thus, we construct the multi-plets; and the entities entering the same multi-plet should be of the same characteristics; so, if the electrons are point-like Dirac particles, then the accompanied neutrinos should also be point-like Dirac particles.
+Even though, unlike the electrons, we cannot maneuver the neutrinos so much these days, a direct proof that neutrinos are point-like Dirac particles is lacking, and lacking for long time to come.

+Let's ask the question.
+How to write down the transition amplitude for, e.g., ${\bar \nu}_\mu(p_1) + p(p_2) + \mu^+(p_1) + n(p'_2)$?
+Without neutrino oscillations, we can easily do this in momentum space (cf., Eqs.
+(6)-(7) below); with neutrino oscillations, we cannot the Dirac spinor for the neutrino, since the Dirac spinor is the mass eigen-state.
+Furthermore, is the energy-momentum conservation at stake, since there are several assumed masses, even very tiny, simultaneously?
+The conceptual problems brought by neutrino oscillations cannot be overlooked.

-Owing to the fact that they have masses, neutrinos may be point-like Dirac particles, to be regarded as the typical species as one kind of the building blocks of the Standard Model \cite{Books}.
-In this language, a non-zero mass means a non-zero vacuum expectation value (VEV) of certain form, that is, coupling to a scalar field of certain kind.
-We also know that neutrinos oscillate - a neutrino of certain flavor can suddenly change into that of different flavor.
-This is a miracle for a point-like particle.
-It might be a species belonging to the dark-matter world, which is known to be five times bigger than the ordinary-matter world (as described by the minimal Standard Model) - in the sense that they interact with dark-matter particles.
+In view of the basic relation Eq.
+(3), we see that a non-zero mass means a non-zero vacuum expectation value (VEV) of certain form; that is, coupling to a scalar field of certain kind.
+But neutrinos oscillate - a neutrino of certain flavor can suddenly change into that of different flavor, or ${\bar \nu_{1L}}\times \nu_{2R} \cdot \phi$ in the mathematical form.
+So, neutrino oscillations only require the off-diagonal form of the flavor states - {\it not} the mass eigen-states at all.
+At this point, we have to be satisfied with the linear combinations of the mass eigen-states, i.e., $\sum_iU_{\mu i}u^i(p,s)$ for $"u_{\nu_\mu}"$.
+As we have said, is the sacred energy-momentum conservation at stake?

-Let us realize \cite{Family1} that neutrino oscillation is the sudden change of neutrino flavor - a certain violation of lepton flavor for these point-like Dirac particles.
-As illustrated by Fig. 1, there are many "induced" lepton-flavor-violating decays or reactions among the charged leptons such as $\mu\to e + \gamma$, $\eta' (\eta,\,\pi^0) \to e + \mu$, etc.

-Certain LFV processes \cite{PDG} such as $\mu \to e + \gamma$ \cite{PDG} and $\mu + A \to A* + e$ are, in fact, closely related to the most cited picture of neutrino oscillations.
-See Fig.1 for the illustration.
-The vertex for the $\nu_\mu \to \nu_e$ transition is in fact coupled to some family Higgs field with some VEV.
-Early on \cite{Family1,Hwang7}, it was realized that the cross-generation or off-diagonal neutrino-Higgs interaction may in fact serve as the detailed mechanism of neutrino oscillations, with some vacuum expectation value of the new Higgs field(s), granting that neutrino are described as point-like Dirac particles.
-This case should be contrast with the oscillations in the composed systems such as the $K^0-{\bar K}^0$ system.

-We have so far very limited neutrino sources for experimentation, namely, reactor neutrinos, accelerator neutrinos, and solar neutrinos.
-Nuclear reactors manufacture mostly the electron-like antineutrinos ($\bar \nu_e$), while $GeV$ accelerators produce a lot of muon-like neutrinos or antineutrinos, and solar neutrinos are electron-like.
-But this would be the case before the first neutrino oscillation takes place.
-When they are oscillating away, the energy consideration indicates that only GeV accelerator neutrinos could be seen in $\tau^\pm$ or in $e^\pm$.
-The experimental search should be given in this direction - to look for $\tau^\pm$ or $e^\pm$ in a $GeV$ accelerator.